tomalrussell/nismod_teaching_kit/docs/lecture_17/Lecture_17.1.md

----
-title: Mini-Lecture 17.1 - Nature-based solutions (NbS) for water supply
+# Mini-Lecture 17.1 - Nature-based solutions (NbS) for water supply

-keywords:

--   Nature-based solutions

--   Natural water regulation

--   Water quality

-authors:

--   Robyn Haggis

----

 This lecture will consider how nature-based solutions (NbS) can be strategically incorporated to support the delivery of freshwater supply.